World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 I was in my high school a second ago.
 What happened?
 Tile roofs out the window, big tower...
 This looks like Stanford!
-You know, things aren't so different here.
+But things seem about the same.
 We sit meekly, they spoon-feed us...

 It's a writing class.
-The others are discussing a short story by a great white author.
-All but me are upper class: they have easy, articulate reactions to the story's "realistic" world of relationships, careers, family, degrees, respect, purpose--a common ground of meanings made possible by support I never had.
+The others discuss a short story by a great white author.
+My classmates are all well-off: they have easy, articulate reactions to the story's "realistic" world of relationships, careers, family, degrees, respect, purpose--a common ground of meanings made possible by support I never had.
 The story means nothing to me but a reminder of my own deprivation.
-I sit silent; one of the students asks me, and the prof lets me fend for myself.
-I speak briefly, but just confuse them.
-They interpret "I can't feel anything about this kinda stuff any more" as "I can't understand."
+I sit silent; at last a classmate asks my opinion; the prof listens, curious.
+I say "I can't feel anything about this kinda stuff any more."
+They look confused, then decide I meant "I can't understand it."
 Hopeless.

-The teacher gives us an assignment--a choice of subjects, every one outside my emotional world.
+The teacher gives us an assignment--a choice of topics.
+Every one's squarely in their world, outside mine.
 I'll have to fake feelings to "pass"--in both senses.

 The teacher corners me after class, suggests we take a walk around the quad.
 The huge round planters are being cleared of sixty years of undergrowth.
 Trees will lose friends.
 The floodlights over the arches, put in to freeze student mobs during the Vietnam protests, are coming down at last.
 I'll miss their whiff of prison.
 Such an honest, homely statement--the students are our enemies, our product, our meat.
 Meat the people!
 Now all we'll see is the church mural with Jesus leaping out like Batman.
 Nice and garish, showing off the real European craftsmanship so important to an early California robber baron's reputation.
 Oh yes, you were saying, professor?